czbiohub-sf/pyseus/README.md

 ### Pyseus: Perseus in Python

 ##### This repository contains source code and notebooks to process and analyze Mass-Spec output from MaxQuant software, mainly utilizing the proteingroups.txt output file.
+However, features are in place to accept most feature tables that follow a standard format.
-The protein groups file is converted into Pandas DataFrames stored as objects in appropriate python Classes, which contain transformation and analysis methods.
+##### The feature matrix is converted into Pandas DataFrames stored as objects in appropriate python Classes, which contain transformation and analysis methods.
 There are currently 4 main classes, with brief description of each class.
-For complete description and required arguments, please refer to the source code:
+For complete description and required arguments, please refer to the source code.
+##### A web-app that brings many of the functions in Pyseus to a GUI is included in the repository in the dash_app directory.
+It is currently in development, and a more thorough documentation will follow.

 ### RawTables
 RawTables class takes the initial proteingroups.txt file and processes it into an organized, filtered DataFrame ready for significance/enrichment calculations.
 The following are some of the main class methods: